KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Mopidy-MPD by coderpussy](https://github.com/coderpussy/MMM-Mopidy-MPD)

 1. `package.json` issue: No repository field.
-2. `package.json` issue: license should be a valid SPDX license expression
-3. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-4. No compatible or wrong license field in 'package.json' or LICENSE file.
-Without that, we can't use an image.
+2. No image found.
-5. Typo: Found `Magic Mirror` in file `MMM-Mopidy-MPD.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-Mopidy-MPD.js`: Replace it with `MagicMirror²`.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MortgageCountdown by TouaregWarrior](https://github.com/TouaregWarrior/MMM-MortgageCountdown)